 What is Delegated Authority (DA) - Data Standards and SATS?

 - A single set of market-approved reporting DA Data Standards (Risk, Premium and Claim) to be utilised consistently across the entire delegated authority market.

 - Central repository to facilitate the collection of data in line with the Data Standards, supported by a centrally manned service for delegated authority data (Submission, Access and Transformation).

-- Data Standards are available through the Market Business Glossary (Coverholder Reporting Standards v5 with further standards for Risk by Class of Business introduced from 2017) eventually feeding in to the DA SATS Solution.
+- Data Standards are available through the Market Business Glossary (Coverholder Reporting Standards v5.1 and Risk by Class of Business ) which feed into the DA SATS Solution.
 This will enable automation, straight-through processing and one-touch data capture.

 - Watch the DA SATS overview here.